linkerd/website/linkerd.io/content/blog/why-linkerd-doesnt-use-envoy.md

 build the lightest, simplest, and most secure Kubernetes service mesh in the world.**

-Building the lightest, simplest, most secure Kubernetes service mesh is Linkerd's promise to our users, and that's also what makes Linkerd unique among service meshes: today it _is_ dramatically simpler, lighter, and more secure.
+Being the lightest, simplest, most secure Kubernetes service mesh is Linkerd's promise to our users, and that's also what makes Linkerd unique among service
+meshes: it _is_ dramatically simpler, lighter, and more secure.
 And the reason we've been able to accomplish that is—you guessed it—because we build on Linkerd2-proxy instead of Envoy.
 Not because Envoy is bad, but because Linkerd2-proxy is _better_—at least, for the very specific and limited use case of being a Kubernetes sidecar proxy.